J4MB talk attendee accused of assaulting student protesters

 The decision to host the group proved incredibly controversial, with a student petition launched to oppose the university hosting J4MB.
 CUSU and GU also passed an emergency motion to oppose the university hosting the talk.

-The three statements include first-hand student accounts of the alleged assault, with the third containing details of protesters giving accounts to police and CUSU.
+The three statements include first-hand student accounts of the alleged assault, with the third detailing protesters reporting the alleged assault to police and CUSU.